 The impression I come away with is the point of the movie wasn’t the wellness center and what went on there, it was exploring the journey necessary to turn a success-driven corporate millennial like Lockhart into someone who throws away his career-path for something more…bohemian.

 In this case, “wellness” could be the typical American life that Fight Club rails against so heartily.
 By the end of the movie, Lockhart would be, in a way, cured.
 He no longer needs to be a drone in the system.
 Or, as someone with his ambition, the one programming the system.
 He’s gone rogue.
-It’s meaningful that corporate life caused Lockhart’s dad to commit suicide and we saw the person in the very beginning die in the office.
+It’s meaningful that corporate life caused Lockhart’s dad to commit suicide and we saw the person in the very beginning pass away in the office.
 So.
 I feel pretty confident in “wellness” having something to do with this capitalistic, first-world life most of us live.

 So was Lockhart cured in the end?